celeroon/win-audit-policy-settings/README.md

 # Access to Document

-The document is available for sharing via OneDrive.
 You can access it through the following link: [Access Document](https://1drv.ms/x/s!Aq8mUjPGWpnIjfhczbceN-J1qHXdKQ?e=cGaksE).

 # Custom Script Instructions

-This section provides instructions on using the Hayabusa tool along with custom scripts to build a dictionary of statistics for each Event ID.
+This section provides instructions on using the [Hayabusa](https://github.com/Yamato-Security/hayabusa) tool along with custom scripts to build a dictionary of statistics for each Event ID.

 1. **Update Sigma Rules Using Hayabusa Tool**:
    - For Linux: